AlejandroCiuba/CS2510-Final-Project/README.md

 ![Outline of our project's experiment pipeline](cs2510-final.png "Experiment Pipeline")

 This is the repository containing the code for their Spring 2024 CS2510 Final Project by Alejandro Ciuba and Winston Osei-Bonsu.
 Each implementation has its own folder for all server components (bash script, Dockerfile etc.) in `implementations/`.
 All implementations also have their own simulation and Docker-Compose set-up under their `<name>/baseline/` folder in `experiments/`. **Please make sure you are online when running simulations** as we pull from [this repository](https://github.com/AlejandroCiuba/hraftd) when running HashiCorp's implementation inside the server's Dockerfile.
+If you want to see the results we used for the paper, check `experiments/results_csv/`.
+Packet data from WireShark is not provided by default for security reasons.

 ### Repository Structure:
 - `.CS2510_Project_Proposal.pdf`: Original Project Proposal